Illustration

 Those who decide to enter the Church and are being trained for a life in Christ are called catechumens, an ancient name from the early Church.
 In this stage, you’re developing your faith and are being “catechized” – learning catechism, or the basic points about Catholic faith and life.

-The Church will help you focus and intensify your faith as you prepare you to commit your life to Christ and be received into the Church at Easter.
-If you’re following the RCIA process, you’ll go through a beautiful series of Gospel-based meditations during Lent, which is the time frame of this period.
+The Church will help you focus and intensify your faith as you prepare to commit your life to Christ and be received into the Church at Easter.
+If you’re following the OCIA process, you’ll go through a beautiful series of Gospel-based meditations during Lent, which is the time frame of this period.

 Initiation itself, the culmination of the whole process!
 You’re received into the Church during the Easter Vigil Mass, where you’ll receive the sacraments of initiation: baptism, confirmation, and Eucharist.
-(If you’ve already been baptized, you won’t be baptized again.)
+(If you’ve already been validly baptized, there is no need to be baptized again.)

 After reception into the Church at Easter, this period lets you reflect and learn more about the mysteries of the Mass and the Sacraments that you now participate in fully.